emmy-codes/geekhaven-blog/README.md

 ## Iteration over starting code

-Here I will take you through some of my thought processes and first iterations of code to help see my learning and problem solving process.
+Here I will take you through some of my thought processes and first iterations of code to help see my learning and problem-solving process.

 I did a mix of utilizing the information from Code Institute's "I think therefore I blog" material, and trying to do it myself to see how much I'd learned.

 One of the first issues I encountered was setting up my blog post class.
-After a few hiccups everything migrated correctly and I could access the admin panel and see the button to add a blog post.
+After a few hiccups, everything migrated correctly and I could access the admin panel and see the button to add a blog post.
 I went in, only to realise that I had no field for the bulk of my blog content.

 ![bug_1_no_blog_content](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/ce42cb49-2526-4a9b-8940-d26f8df47ba2)

 I checked my class on models.py - there was my blog_content attribute!
 But it wasn't showing up on the admin panel... so I checked my migration 0001_initial.py and checked what had been migrated.
 No blog_post.
-This lead me to do a quick check and yes, it was mean to have brackets on the end of my TextField type.
+This led me to do a quick check and yes, it was mean to have brackets on the end of my TextField type.
 A small error that wasn't picked up in any code compiling but still caused an undesired result.
 All it took was a () (and a default parameter) and a new migration to fix!

 ![bug1 textfield issue](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/c83d2c81-8ba1-41cd-b070-1a35f1f42c7f)